Bristol PLUS Awards

 - In order to apply for the Outstanding Awrad you must have completed the Bristol PLUS Award.

 - Before you can register for the Outstanding Award you must attend a compulsory introductory talk.
 Once you have attended the introductory talk you will be able to register for the award.
-Online bookings for the introductory talks will open at the end of September 2014 onwards.
 The introductory talk dates are listed below:

 - You can complete Bristol PLUS Award and Outstanding Award in the same year OR you can complete the Outstanding Award the year after.